NoraLoose/noraloose.github.io/_pages/research.md

 <figure>
   <img src="/assets/images/Greenland.png" alt="">
   <figcaption>
-Sensitivity of subsurface temperature close to (left) Jakobshavn Isbræ and (right) Helheim Glacier t ochanges in remote surface heat fluxes on a 5-year timescale.
+Sensitivity of subsurface temperature close to (left) Jakobshavn Isbræ and (right) Helheim Glacier to changes in remote surface heat fluxes on a 5-year timescale.
 </figcaption>
 </figure>